- Mapping & Elevation Certificates

 The Village has mapped floodplains along the entire Green Bay shoreline, the Suamico River, and portions of Haller's Creek.

-With lake levels at approaching all-time lows, flooding along Green Bay has not been an issue for quite some time.
-With the proper conditions, that could change quickly.
 A strong storm surge and a quick spring thaw could create some areas of local flooding.
 Haller's Creek and more likely the Suamico River are susceptible to flash floods during a major rain event or, as has been the problem in recent years, localized flooding caused by a combination of spring rains and ice jams.

 - Natural & Beneficial Functions